From the Field

 Even when performed by a healthcare provider, “medicalization” of FGM is a violation of human rights and medical ethics.
 The U.N., the International Federation of Gynecology and Obstetrics, and many national medical associations have rejected the practice.

-Medicalization of the practice is giving rise to an alarming trend: About one in four girls and women who have undergone FGM were cut by health personnel.
-Medicalization is especially common in Egypt, where it has been banned but remains widespread.
+Medicalization of the practice is giving rise to an alarming trend: About 1 in 4 girls and women had FGM performed by health personnel.
+Medicalization is especially common in Egypt, where it is banned but remains widespread.

 Seven children, with eyes closed and hands held in prayer, kneel on green grass near trees in Kenya.